rickyxyz/solos-ta/README.md

 ## How It Works

-NextJS now defaults to SSR, so the filter by position is implemented like the following.
+With Next.js server side component, the API call to DB is made by the server instead of the client

 ```mermaid
 sequenceDiagram